 Total space: 130880 bytes

 At this point, the amount of unaccounted space consists of the 1976 bytes that were there when the user opened the file, and the additional free space incurred in the latest session due to the addition of dset5 and the deletion of dset2.
 The HDF5 file no_persist_A.h5 now contains fragments of lost space resulting from the manipulation of the HDF5 objects in the file and the use of the default file space management strategy.
+Notice that there is still no tracked free space.

 Note that the no_persist_A.h5 file space is now almost 95% unaccounted space and the 12000 bytes of space that originally stored the data values for dset2 make up a substantial fraction of that.
 HDF5 files that will have dataset objects deleted from them are candidates for non-default file space management strategies if file size is a concern.